canonical/lxd/doc/howto/network_forwards.md

 Bridge network
 : - Any non-conflicting listen address is allowed.
   - The listen address must not overlap with a subnet that is in use with another network.
+  - The `--allocate` flag is not supported.

 OVN network
 : - Allowed listen addresses must be defined in the uplink network's `ipv{n}.routes` settings or the project's {config:option}`project-restricted:restricted.networks.subnets` setting (if set).
   - The listen address must not overlap with a subnet that is in use with another network.
+  - The `--allocate` flag is supported.
+If used, the OVN network driver will allocate an IP address from the uplink network's `ipv{n}.routes` or the project's {config:option}`project-restricted:restricted.networks.subnets` setting (if set).

 (network-forwards-port-specifications)=
 ## Configure ports